AbstractSDK/cw-orchestrator/docs/src/quick_start.md

 cw-orch = {version = "0.10.0", optional = true } # Latest version at time of writing
 ```

 Now that we have added `cw-orch` as an optional dependency we will want to enable it through a feature.
 This ensures that the code added by `cw-orch` is not included in the wasm artifact of the contract.
-To do this add an `interface` feature to the `Cargo.toml` and enable `cw-orch` when it is enabled.
+To do this add an `interface_entry_point` feature to the `Cargo.toml` and enable `cw-orch` when it is enabled.

 To do this include the following in the `Cargo.toml`: